z10n0101/dotfiles/howto/FEDORA.md

 swaymsg output DP-3 pos 2560 0

+or to put eDP-1 to the right

+swaymsg output DP-3 pos 0 0
+swaymsg output eDP-1 pos 2560 240

 Toggle Monitors On/Off: If you need to toggle a monitor on or off, you can use: swaymsg output DP-3 toggle